Random quench predicts universal properties of amorphous solids: Conclusion:

-{\bf Acknowledgments: } We are grateful to E. Lerner and M. Wyart for comments on the manuscript.
+{\bf Acknowledgments: } We are grateful to E. Lerner and M. Wyart for comments on the manuscript, and to the referees for useful comments.
 MS thanks H. Mizuno for useful information on simulations and A. Ikeda for his encouragement.
 MS is supported by JSPS KAKENHI Grant No.~19J20036.